-Kisqali is only approved for postmenopausal women.
-But it’s important to know that women who are pregnant or planning to get pregnant should not take Kisqali.
+Kisqali can be used to treat both premenopausal and postmenopausal women.
+So it’s important to know that women who are pregnant or planning to get pregnant should not take Kisqali.
 Kisqali can harm the developing fetus.
 It’s important that you don’t get pregnant while taking Kisqali; if there is any chance you can become pregnant, you must use effective birth control while you’re taking Kisqali and for at least 3 weeks after your last dose.

 Also, women who are breastfeeding or plan to breastfeed shouldn’t take Kisqali.
 Together, you and your doctor will decide if you should take Kisqali or breastfeed.

 The most common side effects of Kisqali are:

 Kisqali also may cause serious side effects, including:

 Heart problems known as QT prolongation: This condition can cause an abnormal heartbeat and can be fatal.
 Tell your doctor right away if you have a change in heartbeat, including a fast or irregular heartbeat, or if you feel dizzy or like you might faint.

 Liver problems: Tell your doctor right away if you have any of the following signs of liver problems: